Need Lab Equipment for your lab?

 These errors can be minimized by ensuring that:

-- All laboratory equipment are well maintained and calibrated.
+- All laboratory equipment is well maintained and calibrated.

 - A proper inventory is in place, outlining all reagents and their validity to ensure no expired reagents are in use.